AlgoMaster Logo

 Intuition

-The most straightforward way to solve this is to check every possible window of size k.
-For each starting index i, sum up the k elements from i to i + k - 1, and keep track of the largest sum we find.
+Check every possible window of size k.
+For each starting index i, sum the k elements from i to i + k - 1, and keep track of the largest sum found.
+There are n - k + 1 valid starting positions, and each requires summing k elements.

 Algorithm